COLD ENGLAND BUT ALWAYS LOVELY TO BE BACK......

 Inspired in part by Gauguin and Van Gogh’s bold use of contouring lines and simplified colours, Picasso created a monumental depiction of a young girl clutching a dove, a ball abandoned at her feet.
 This is one we know well.....

 The figure of Harlequin is an important feature of some of Picasso’s later works.
+He makes his first significant appearance in Picasso’s art in this painting.

 This canvas is part of Picasso’s series of drinkers seated at a café table, produced in the second half of 1901.
 The subject had long been a feature of modern art in Paris, but Picasso made it his own in this and the other related works displayed.